 ROUND 2 (SUMMER 2022)

 What is the competition about?

-The neurophilosophy of free will consortium has been holding joint-talk seminars featuring an established neuroscientist and philosopher since early 2020.
-These talks have been well attended and have become rather popular.
-We would now like to also feature seminars by early-career researchers.
-Hence, we invite applications from early-career researchers (postbacs, graduate students, postdocs, non-tenured faculty, general public) to propose a seminar in neuroscience and philosophy of free will (and related fields).
-Applicants are strongly encouraged to apply as a pair – one neuroscientist and one philosopher – jointly proposing two connected talks.
-The winning seminars will be promoted and featured in our joint-talk series and provided with a small honorarium.
+This year, we again invite applications from early-career researchers (postbacs, graduate students, postdocs, and non-tenured faculty) to propose a joint seminar in neuroscience and philosophy of free will (and related fields).
+Applicants are strongly encouraged to apply as a pair – one neuroscientist and one philosopher – and jointly propose two connected talks.
+The winning seminars will be promoted and featured in our joint-talk series as well as provided with a small honorarium.